Skip to content

 • 1 QA Engineer

 The key: roles exist with authority, not as hats stacked on other jobs.
-This applies equally to product roles — a PM who owns acceptance criteria must have the authority to reject agent output that doesn’t meet the bar.
+This applies equally to product roles.
+A PM who owns acceptance criteria must have the authority to reject agent output that doesn’t meet the bar.

 Decision Rights Matrix